RidgeRun/openfd/docs/attached-board.rst

 For NAND installation, several general arguments are required.
 ::
-    installer.py nand --help
+    openfd nand --help

 * :option:`--mmap-file`: Path to the memory map file that we created in the `Creating the NAND Memory Map`_ section.
 * :option:`--nand-blk-size`: The NAND block size (131072 for the DM36x).
 * :option:`--nand-page-size`: The NAND page size (2048 for the DM36x).
 * :option:`--ram-load-addr`: RAM address to load components (hex or decimal).
-  Before writing an image to NAND, the installer will first transfer your image via TFTP to RAM.
+  Before writing an image to NAND, OpenFD will first transfer your image via TFTP to RAM.
 This address indicates where in RAM the images will be transferred to.
 * :option:`--uboot-file`: (Optional) Path to a U-Boot file that can be loaded to RAM and drive the installation.
-Use this in case that you want the installer to communicate with a known U-Boot, which is different than the U-Boot currently installed in the board.
-If specified, the installer will first load this U-Boot to RAM, execute it, and then continue installing any specified component.
+Use this in case that you want OpenFD to communicate with a known U-Boot, which is different than the U-Boot currently installed in the board.
+If specified, the OpenFD will first load this U-Boot to RAM, execute it, and then continue installing any specified component.
 Note that this U-Boot image won't be written to NAND.